Against Method: Criticism of Lakatos

-The first edition of Against Method contains a chapter devoted to critically discussing Lakatos’ methodological of research programs, although this chapter was removed in subsequent editions.
+The first edition of Against Method contains a chapter devoted to critically discussing Lakatos' methodology of research programs, although this chapter was removed in subsequent editions.
 Feyerabend offers several criticisms.
-Lakatos claims that research programs should be permitted ‘breathing space’ where research programs are allowed to be pursued regardless of their lack of empirical content, internal inconsistency, or conflicts with experimental results.
+Lakatos claims that research programs should be permitted 'breathing space' where research programs are allowed to be pursued regardless of their lack of empirical content, internal inconsistency, or conflicts with experimental results.
 Feyerabend agrees with this claim but argues that applying it consistently entails that we cannot cease the pursuit of research programs after they have been degenerating (i.e., becoming increasingly ad hoc) (regardless of how long they've been degenerating for).
-Feyerabend uses the example of Boltzmann’s atomism as a theory that was degenerating in the 19th century as a result of the Zermelo-Poincaré recurrence objection and Loschmidt’s reversibility objection but was then vindicated in the early 20th century with Einstein’s development of statistical mechanics to illustrate this point.
+Feyerabend uses the example of Boltzmann's atomism as a theory that was degenerating in the 19th century as a result of the Zermelo-Poincaré recurrence objection and Loschmidt’s reversibility objection but was then vindicated in the early 20th century with Einstein's development of statistical mechanics to illustrate this point.
 Because of this, Feyerabend claims that although Lakatos insists that he has provided rational rules for the elimination of research programs, these rules are empty because they do not forbid any kind of behavior.
 Therefore, Lakatos is an 'anarchist in disguise' since it provides methodological rules that do not need to be followed.

 Feyerabend provides a second criticism that ends with the same conclusion.
-According to Lakatos, his theory of scientific rationality only contains heuristics for its implementation rather than direct advise.
-Because of this, Lakatos' theory on its own provides no advice and the specific advise follows from considerations of concrete research practices.
+According to Lakatos, his theory of scientific rationality only contains heuristics for its implementation rather than direct advice.
+Because of this, Lakatos' theory on its own provides no advice and the specific advice follows from considerations of concrete research practices.
 His third criticism concerns Lakatos' argument that theories of rationality should be tested against the value judgments of the 'scientific elite' in specific historical episodes.
-First, Feyerabend claims that the value judgments of the scientific elite are rarely uniform and so they will not unquely choose a particular theory of scientific rationality.
+First, Feyerabend claims that the value judgments of the scientific elite are rarely uniform and so they will not uniquely choose a particular theory of scientific rationality.
 Second, the value judgments of scientific elites are often made on the basis of ignorance.
 Therefore, there seem to be strong reasons to not accept those value judgments.
 Third, Lakatos assumes that the standards of the scientific elite are superior to other value judgments (e.g., of witches) and therefore does not provide an argument against relativism.
 Finally, Feyerabend provides a 'cosmological' criticism of Lakatos' theory of rationality.
-Lakatos claims that theories of scientific rationality reconstruct the 'internal' growth of knowledge and ignore the 'external' (e.g., sociological, psychological, political) features of scienfic practice.
+Lakatos claims that theories of scientific rationality reconstruct the 'internal' growth of knowledge and ignore the 'external' (e.g., sociological, psychological, political) features of scientific practice.
 However, without knowledge of the external features of scientific practice, Feyerabend claims that we cannot know whether a theory of scientific rationality will actually succeed in practice.